matthewslouismarie/neo4j/README.md

 ### 3. Getting related earthquakes

-An earthquake can be related to another one, as indicated by the `ids` property (see @todo).
+An earthquake can be related to another one, as indicated by the `ids` property (see [Exploring and understanding the original dataset](#exploring-and-understanding-the-original-dataset)).
 Let’s find earthquakes that are linked to others!

 ```
 MATCH (e1:Earthquake)-[l:LINKED_TO]->(e2:Earthquake)